 Authors warrant that the rights of third parties will not be violated and that the publisher will not be held legally responsible should there be any claims for compensation.

 Authors are exclusively responsible for the contents of their submissions, and the validity of the experimental results and must make sure that they have permission from all involved parties to make the data public.

 Authors wishing to include figures or text passages that have already been published elsewhere are required to obtain permission from the copyright holder(s) and to include evidence that such permission has been granted when submitting their papers.
 Any material received without such evidence will be assumed to originate from the authors.

-It is the responsibility of each author to ensure that papers submitted to Metallurgical and Materials Engineering are written with ethical standards in mind and that they not contain plagiarism.
-Authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.
-More information about publication ethic could be found elsewhere (Committee on Publication Ethics - COPE).
+It is the responsibility of each author to ensure that papers submitted to Metallurgical and Materials Engineering are written with ethical standards in mind and that they do not contain plagiarism.
+The authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of others.
+More information about publication ethics could be found elsewhere (Committee on Publication Ethics - COPE).

 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal Editor or publisher and cooperate with the Editor to retract or correct the paper.

 Articles that have been published shall remain extant, exact, and unaltered as long as it is possible.
 However, very occasionally, circumstances may arise where an article is published that must later be retracted.
 The main reason for withdrawal or retraction is to correct the mistake while preserving the integrity of science; it is not to punish the author.

 Legal limitations of the publisher, copyright holder, or author(s), infringements of professional ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data, or the like require retraction of an article.
 Occasionally a retraction can be used to correct errors in submission or publication.